pag1pag/pyresiflex/docs/installation.md

 - First, clone the repository.
 You'll get the package and some test drivers.
 - Since this package uses [uv](https://docs.astral.sh/uv/), install it by following [instructions on their website](https://docs.astral.sh/uv/getting-started/installation/).
+- Update this Python package manager with `uv self update`.
-- Run `uv sync --python 3.13` to create a virtual environment at `.venv`, with `python 3.13` and all the necessary dependencies.
+- Run `uv sync` to create a virtual environment at `.venv`, with the latest version of Python and all the necessary dependencies.
 - To test if the package is working, run `uv run pytest`.
 All tests should pass.

 Next, you just need to activate the virtual environment with: